shanekeenan/pands-problem-sheet2/README.md

    - Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

+<h2> Program:  </h2>

+bank.py

 <h2> Key learnings and structure </h2>

 prompting for a user input - and converting that string to a float

 amount1 = float(input("Please enter an amount of money in cent:"))

+<h2> Resources/ references </h2>

+stackoverflow on how to get the euro symbol: code from here https://stackoverflow.com/questions/39935857

 status: <i>complete</i>